jmspmontenegro/laravelvuejs/README.md

 ## ❓ About this project

-This repository is simple, but help me to remeber this easy steps to starting a project Laravel + Vue.js.
+This repository is simple but helps me to remember the easy steps to starting a project Laravel + Vue.js.

 ## ❤ Instaling Laravel and Vue.js with Laravel/ui